 what is small incision cataract surgery?

 As the eye ages, proteins in the eye's natural lens break down and cause the lens to appear cloudy.
 This leads vision to be blurry and bright colors to appear dull or yellow.
 This breakdown of the eye's natural lens is referred to as cataracts.
 Cataracts usually develop slowly over time but can develop faster in people with diabetes or people who smoke.
 Currently, the only treatment for cataracts is cataract surgery.
 At Precision Surgery Center of Napa Valley, our experienced ophthalmologists perform small incision cataract surgery to get patients back to seeing clearly again.
-If you are searching for an eye surgeon who performs cataract surgery in Napa, CA, please contact our office to schedule a consultation.
+If you are searching for an eye surgeon who performs cataract surgery in Napa, CA, please contact our surgical facility to schedule a consultation.

 Who are the Candidates for Cataract Surgery?